Fayette County Marcellus Shale Permits 8/24/20 - 9/6/20

 Client: LAUREL MTN MIDSTREAM OPR LLC

-Authorization type: AQ GP 5 - Natural Gas Compression and/or Processing Facilities
+Authorization type: AQ GP 5 - Natural Gas Compression and/or

 Application type: New